 You skip all that since an above ground pool only requires you to level and smooth the surface, with the option of placing the base material and then setting the pool later.
 Although it is easier to install an above ground pool, many people forget to level the ground.

-Problem of Uneven Pool
+The problem of Uneven Pool

 An uneven surface can cause a lot of problems.
 They include the following: